 You could make the most of your special allowances or secondment arrangement

 If you have a special allowance or secondment arrangement which is about to end and you are close to retiring, you could make sure you get the most from your Final Benefit by withdrawing from Gold State Super just before your arrangement ends.
-This mean you could qualify for your higher temporary allowance to be included as part of your Final Remuneration.
+This means you could qualify for your higher temporary allowance to be included as part of your Final Remuneration.

 This could really boost the amount of your final Gold State Super benefit but your decision will depend on your personal circumstances.